Select Page

 Should Air NZ return to London?

 Returning to the London market would return a European destination to Air New Zealand.
-The airline must compete with numerous carriers offering direct (but not nonstop) services between New Zealand and the UK, such as Emirates, Qatar Airways, and Singapore Airlines.
+The airline must compete with numerous carriers offering services between New Zealand and the UK, such as Emirates, Qatar Airways, and Singapore Airlines.

 It will also be challenging, given Air New Zealand’s aircraft shortage and the operational complexities of a fifth-freedom service.
-All of that adds layers of complexity to this endeavour.
+All of that adds layers of complications to this endeavour.

 The profitability and strategic advantage of such a move remains in question.